-Figure 3 is a groundwater elevation map based on the October 22, 2009 groundwater elevation measurements.
-The groundwater gradient during this event was approximately flat to 0.005 feet/foot across the site and therefore the flow direction could not be precisely, however it is known from historical data and the groundwater contaminant pattern to to move slowly toward the west.
+Figure 3 is a groundwater elevation map based on the April 22, 2010 groundwater elevation measurements.
+The groundwater gradient during this event was approximately 0.005 feet/foot across the site with a flow direction toward the northwest.
 The groundwater gradient has varied since October 2006 between approximately 0.001 feet/foot and 0.01 feet/foot, averaging approximately 0.005 feet/foot.

-3.0 SECOND SEMIANNUAL 2009 GROUNDWATER MONITORING
+3.0 FIRST SEMIANNUAL 2010 GROUNDWATER MONITORING

-This section presents the groundwater sampling and analytical methods for the most recent event (Second Semiannual 2009), conducted on October 22, 2009.
+This section presents the groundwater sampling and analytical methods for the most recent event (first semiannual 2010), conducted on April 22, 2010.